nelsonjma/cv-support/lgc/kafka_streaming_tool.md

 ### Improvements:

-After we start to receive some topics with large volumes of data some of the workers start to fail and force the application to
+We determined that was necessary to modify how certain components worked because the application workers started to fail as the volume of events in specific topics increased.

 #### Improvements (2023):

+Tasks:

-- Readjust the limit of events that each topic could receive.
+- Readjust the limits on max events per topic.
-- Cache some of the data-frames of some stages that where uses times.
+- Cache frequently used data frames from specific stages.
-- Add additional metrics to control the execution time of each individual topic data source.
+- Implement additional metrics to monitor the execution time of each individual topic's data source.

 #### Improvements (2024)

+Tasks:

 - Design and develop a auxiliary tool that uses a scheduling algorithm to automatically groups topics by workers according to the execution time that each topic was taking.

-    Below is a visual representation of how topics would be distributed by 4 streaming worker jobs, and a representation of how the workers extract data from topics.
+    Below is a visual representation of how topics would be distributed by four streaming worker jobs, along with an representation of how the workers extract data from topics.

     ![alt text](imgs/scheduler_optimization.png)